aaronjasso/Femap---Rotate-Element-First-Edge/README.md

 See also: [How to use Femap Scripts](https://github.com/aaronjasso/How_to_use_Femap_Scripts) and [The List of my Femap Scripts](https://github.com/aaronjasso/My-Femap-Scripts)

 ---
 This macro moves an element's first edge to an adjacent side by shifting the position each node that defines it.
 The images below demonstrate this.
+Element orientation is turned on, and the vector on the element is drawn from its node 4 to node 1.

 ### Before
 ![Before](images/Before.png)